 We understand that funding your services can be complicated and confusing.
 We’re here to walk you through this process.
 Depending on the services you need and your income level, you may be eligible for financial assistance.

 The State of Pennsylvania has several state-funded waiver programs that allow qualified individuals to receive services at low or no cost.
 Individuals looking only for modifications such as accessible showers and ramps that allow them to stay safely in their homes may qualify for other funding opportunities.
 For more information, visit our Financial Assistance page.

 We recognize that it can be uncomfortable to invite a stranger into your home to provide personal, intimate care.
 That’s why all of our caregivers go through an extensive hiring and screening process.
-Before they ever step foot into someone’s home, caregivers undergo a criminal background check, fraud check, child abuse check, drug testing, a competency screening, reference checks, and in-home training.
+Before they ever step foot into someone’s home, caregivers undergo a criminal background check, fraud check, child abuse check, a competency screening, reference checks, and in-home training.